 A background in business, a passion for people

 Peggy Chambers knows how to work a breakfast shift.
-She should; she’s been working for Huddle House for 23 years.
-The owner of the Marietta, Ga., Huddle House steps away from the waffles and omelets long enough to wipe her hands on her apron and chat with some customers who just sat down in a booth at the end of the open kitchen.
+She should; she’s been working for Huddle House for more than two decades.
+The owner of the Marietta, GA, Huddle House steps away from the waffles and omelets long enough to wipe her hands on her apron and chat with some customers who just sat down in a booth at the end of the open kitchen.
 She offers coffee, drinks — of course, the server has already taken care of that.
 Peggy excuses herself and returns to her griddle duties without missing a beat.

 You’d never know she was the franchisee.
 She started out as third-shift server in 1990 and went on to be a manager, trainer and area supervisor for Huddle House.
 In 1999, she took over as franchisee of the Marietta restaurant.
 Her grandson Josh works here now, too.

 Those stories are not uncommon at Huddle House.
 We cultivate a welcoming atmosphere, and we truly value family — even when our franchise owners aren’t related to their employees, they still feel like family.
 And although there are cooks and servers and menus, restaurant experience isn’t as important as you might think when it comes to ownership.